This post has been updated as of 4/04/2020 to include a link to part 2 where we discuss user provisioning into G Suite from AAD.

 - User Provisioning – allowing for Azure AD to handle provisioning and deprovisioning of users and groups into G Suite automatically

-Today’s post is going to focus on SSO, User provisioning will be a follow up blog post.
+Today’s post is going to focus on SSO, To see how to use User Provisioning check out part 2.

 When you configure SSO in Azure AD for G Suite you get the following benefits:

 - Controlling access to G Suite from Azure AD